zbytealchemy/zephcast/README.md

 ### Async Iterator Pattern

-All async clients in ZephyrFlow implement the async iterator pattern, allowing you to use them in async for loops:
+All async clients in ZephCast:w implement the async iterator pattern, allowing you to use them in async for loops:

 ```python
 async with client:  # Automatically connects and closes